SuperTux/supertux/README.md

 design levels for SuperTux.
 * `data/credits.stxt` - Credits for people that contributed to the creation of SuperTux.
 (You can view these in the game menu as well.)

-## Running the game

-SuperTux makes use of proc to see where it is.
-In other words, it does not have any need to be installed and can be run from anywhere.
-This makes it possible to click in the executable in your filemanager (i.e.
-Konqueror or Nautilus) as opposed to many other Linux games.

-Options can be reached from the menu, so you don't need to specify arguments, but if you want, type `supertux2 --help` to check the ones that are available.
-Also, notice that SuperTux saves the options, so it's often enough to specify them once.
-For example, fullscreen mode causes problems on some setups, so just run `supertux2 --window` and you should be set.

-The game uses OpenGL to render the graphics.
-You will either need a CPU with about 1 GHz or an accelerated video card with recent graphics drivers.

 ## Playing the game